 Trust schools are maintained schools owned by a trust, where the governors are responsible for all admissions.

 Special schools are attended by children with an Education, Health and Care Plan.
 Special schools provide for pupils whose degree of disability requires a more comprehensive specialist approach than a mainstream school or enhanced resource school can provide.
 Some experience of mainstream school may be possible.
-The Council is the admissions authority for all special schools.
+We are the admissions authority for all special schools.

 Enhanced resource schools are mainstream schools with additional resources for particular children with an Education, Health and Care Plan, where there is more specialist support and staff.
 Pupils are not generally taught separately and are included in the mainstream classes.